tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Year of 2023
 --
+&#x1F195;[Dec 2023] Two papers (A Transfer Approach Using Graph Neural Networks in Deep Reinforcement Learning, PORTAL: Automatic Curricula Generation for Multiagent Reinforcement Learning) have been accepted by AAAI 2024!

 &#x1F195;[Nov 2023] Our paper (Human-in-the-Loop Reinforcement Learning: A Survey and Position on Requirements, Challenges, and Opportunities) has been accepted by Journal of Artificial Intelligence Research (JAIR)!

 &#x1F195;[Oct 2023] Two papers (PADDLE: Logic Program Guided Policy Reuse in Deep Reinforcement Learning, Work-in-Progress: Using Symbolic Planning with Deep RL) have been accepted by GenPlan Workshop NeurIPS 2023!
 One paper (Reinforcement Learning for FPGA Placement) has been accepted by MlSys Workshop NeurIPS 2023!